ziqian-Z/Bayesian-ML-with-Gen-AI-Final-Project/README.md

 ## Data Pre-processing

-- Columns with extremely high missing rates were removed.
+- Columns with extremely high missing rates were removed ( >95% missing values).
 - Post-origination variables that could cause data leakage (such as repayment outcomes or post-loan payment variables) were excluded.
 - Joint loan applications were filtered out to simplify the modeling framework.
-- Categorical variables were encoded using one-hot encoding.
-- High-cardinality features such as ZIP codes were aggregated into broader geographic categories.
-- Missing values in selected credit-history variables were handled using indicator variables and placeholder values.
-- Other missing values were handled using domain-informed imputation strategies.

 These steps ensure that the model only uses information available at the time of loan approval.

 ## Data Sampling